Dwight Warren Ryther

 Commanding Officer 22nd Infantry

-On December 2 he transferred back to the 6th Infantry.
+On December 2 of the same year he transferred back to the 6th Infantry.

 He was with the 6th Infantry